MaGnaFlo/xml_diff/README.md

 turn out not to be real differences but variations in the order of some parameters.
 The methods provided ensure a good reading and comparing without taking into account such parasite differences.

+Caveat: the program does not display differences.
+It only returns if files are identical or not.

 ## Examples of possible differences which do not impact the comparison
 ```xml
 <somecontent>